In Pictures: The NHS staff and volunteers given awards in recognition of their achievements

 2.

-Julian Quin, HART team leader from Gatwick, was awarded a Queen’s Medal for Long Service and Good Conduct.
+Julian Quin, HART team leader at Gatwick, was awarded a Queen’s Medal for Long Service and Good Conduct.

 Photo: South East Coast Ambulance Service NHS Foundation Trust